jijdp/Portfolio/README.md

 - [Courses and Certificates](#Courses-and-Certificates)

 ## About Me
-I'm a software tester who looking for an opportunity to work as a full-time/contract software tester.
-I have experience with manual testing/test cases/finding bugs and defects/using some relevant tools such as Zephyr and Jira.
+I'm a software tester who looking for an opportunity to work as a software tester.
+I have experience with manual testing/test cases/finding bugs and use some relevant tools such as Jira, Zephyr, and Trello.
+I can test API with Postman and test codeless with Selenium IDE.
 I have a basic knowledge of SQL and understand to work in agile/scrum.
 I’m also intrigued to learn about automated tests and any skills that enhance my ability.

 Languages I speak: English (Professional) / Thai (Native) / French (Low-intermediate)